mne-tools/mne-cpp/doc/gh-pages/pages/development/ftbufferplugin.md

 1. Download FieldTrip `neuromag2ft`

-   Download the fieldtrip source code on your acquisition computer, either from their [website](http://www.fieldtriptoolbox.org/download/) or their [GitHub page](https://github.com/fieldtrip/fieldtrip).
+   Download the fieldtrip source code on your acquisition computer, either from their [website](http://www.fieldtriptoolbox.org/download/){:target="_blank" rel="noopener"} or their [GitHub page](https://github.com/fieldtrip/fieldtrip){:target="_blank" rel="noopener"}.
 We are interested in the executable `neuromag2ft`, which will serve as both our buffer host and interface to push data to the buffer.

 2. Get `neuromag2ft` set up

    We will need to be able to run `neuromag2ft` on the acquisition computer for the Neuromag.
 Depending on your system, you might have to build it locally.
 You can do so by running the makefile in `/realtime/src/acquisition/neuromag/` with the command `make`.
-If in doubt, follow the [documentation](http://www.fieldtriptoolbox.org/development/realtime/neuromag/) on the fieldtrip buffer website.
+If in doubt, follow the [documentation](http://www.fieldtriptoolbox.org/development/realtime/neuromag/){:target="_blank" rel="noopener"} on the fieldtrip buffer website.

 3. Run `neuromag2ft`